justinmeiners/shamans/README.md

 - `docs/` a postmordem about the project.
 - `source/engine/` portable game and engine code.
 - `source/platform/` API or platform-specific modules.
-- `support/` project files for Xcode or your IDE.
+- `platform/` platform specific code, assets, and project files.
 - `tools/` asset creation tools such as scripts for Blender.

 ## Game Data